 A mine could devastate an area important to many Tribes, local communities, and people who value outdoor recreation.
 The mine would replace a place loved by hunters, anglers, hikers, cyclists, backcountry horseback riders, and others, with a permanent scar on the landscape.

 Impacts from the mine would threaten forest health, local biodiversity, fish populations, and even the human communities living near the Green, North Fork Toutle, and Cowlitz Rivers.

 We have successfully challenged prospecting permits multiple times in Federal court, but after each victory, the mining corporation has tried again.

 We won’t be able to hold them off in court forever.
-That is why CFC is part of a new coalition working towards a solution that can end the threat of a mine here.
-Please help protect this place before its too late.
+That is why CFC founded the Green River Valley Alliance campaign–a new coalition working towards a solution that can end the threat of a mine here once and for all.
+Join us today!

 The Instream Wood Bank Network